eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 | W2W_06 | The Requestee Wallet Unit SHALL authenticate and validate the Requestor Wallet Unit, ensuring the validity of the Requestor Wallet Unit and the attribute request. |
 | W2W_07 | The Requestor Wallet Unit SHALL display the received attributes to its User. |

-#### A.2.3.31 Topic 31 - PID Provider, Wallet Provider, Attestation Provider and Access Certificate Authority notification and publication
+#### A.2.3.31 Topic 31 - PID Provider, Wallet Provider, Attestation Provide, and Access Certificate Authority notification and publication

 *Short description*